Where would Golgotha be located?

 We know Jesus was crucified on Golgotha, "the Place of the Skull," and that it was located just outside of Jerusalem's walls.
 "For the place where Jesus was crucified was near the city" (John 19:20).
 "Therefore Jesus also, that He might sanctify the people with His own blood, suffered outside the gate" (Hebrews 13:12).
 The problem is that we don't know from the Bible outside which city gate it took place.
 We do know it was a gate that saw some traffic since passers-by saw and mocked Jesus (Matthew 27:39; Mark 15:29; Luke 23:35).
 The place contained a garden and new tombs.
 "Now in the place where He was crucified there was a garden, and in the garden a new tomb in which no one had yet been laid" (John 19:41).
 It probably was on a rise since the women looked on from a distance (Mark 15:40).

 The most likely place is where the Church of the Holy Sepulcher currently occupies.
 It is just to the west of Jerusalem on the edge of a major road.
 Just prior to A.D.
 335, Helena, the mother of Constantine, had journeyed to Jerusalem and asked the local people where Christ had died.
 It was to this site that they took her.
 At the time a temple to Venus occupied the site.
 With Helena's authority and funding, the temple was torn down.
 Several tombs were uncovered, one of which the local people identified as Jesus' tomb.
-A point in this site's favor is that the tombs located here were made in the first century according to archeologists.
+A point in this site's favor is that the tombs located here were made in the first century, according to archeologists.

-Another site that is favored is to the north of Jerusalem on a hill called Gordon's Calvary, named after the man who promoted it as the site of the crucifixion in the 1800s.
+Another favored site is to the north of Jerusalem on a hill called Gordon's Calvary, named after the man who promoted it as the site of the crucifixion in the 1800s.
 It too has tombs, but the ones found date back to around 700 B.C., much too old to be the tomb of Jesus.
 The reason Gordon favored this site was that the hill roughly looks like a skull.
 However, there is nothing indicating that Golgotha acquired its name because of the look of the site.
 This site is also just off of a well-traveled road.

 Both the west and north sites are located on the same mountain as the temple.